afternoon/rolf/README.md

 ------------

 - An Erlang cluster is created.
 Each node runs the rolf application.
-- One or more nodes is designated the recorder by it's config file.
+- One node is designated the recorder by it's config file.
 - If the cluster has no recorder, nothing happens.
 - If a recorder has been started, service configuration is distributed to all other nodes by the recorder.